Positive equilibria in mass action networks: geometry and bounds: Introduction

 Particular classes of networks for which we derive bounds on positive nondegenerate equilibria include networks with relatively few reactions or sources compared to the number of species, networks with few or no conservation laws, and networks with few affine dependencies amongst their sources (\Cref{thmnnn1,,thmfewsources,,thm:n_plus_2} for example).
 Specialising to quadratic networks, we get sharper or deeper results (\Cref{thmquadnn2n,,thmquadnn2nA} for example).
 Moreover, the theory sometimes allows us to find examples confirming that these bounds are achieved by examining only a relatively small number of candidate networks.

-The main construction in \Cref{thminj} often provides explicit {\em parameterisations of the equilibrium set} of a mass action network, potentially useful in other domains including, importantly, the analysis of bifurcations.
-In fact, the analyses of bifurcations in mass action networks developed in \cite{banajiborosnonlinearity,BBH2024smallbif} relied on special cases of the parameterisations developed here.
-Moreover, as we show in examples, the approach here can be directly used to identify potential bifurcation sets for fold and cusp bifurcations \cite{kuznetsov:2023} near which the cardinality of the equilibrium set changes.
+As also highlighted in \cite{regensburger:gale}, the construction of the alternative system often provides explicit parameterisations of the equilibrium set of a mass action network.
+The construction is useful in the analysis of bifurcations in mass action networks both because explicit parameterisations of equilibria simplify many computations, and because, as we will show, the alternative equations preserve degeneracy/nondegeneracy of solutions of the original mass action equations.
+In fact, the analyses of bifurcations in mass action networks developed in \cite{banajiborosnonlinearity,BBH2024smallbif} relied on special cases of the construction presented here.
+Moreover, as we show in examples, the approach here can be directly used to identify potential bifurcation sets for bifurcations such as fold and cusp bifurcations \cite{kuznetsov:2023} near which the cardinality of the equilibrium set changes.

 Also touched on in examples, but not explored in depth, is the potential of these techniques for characterising the parameter set for multistationarity.
 In some cases, the results allow an explicit semialgebraic characterisation of the set of rate constants at which a given mass action network admits a given number of equilibria on some stoichiometric class.
 Deriving such a characterisation by direct examination of the mass action equations can be quite nontrivial even for relatively simple networks.